input-output-hk/cardano-node-wiki/Benchmarking.md

   0.6   ...
 0
   0.7   ...
 38
   ...
-0.9999  ...
+ 0.999  ...
 100
+  ...
 ```

-Here you can see that 60% of the time GC wasn't performed at all but in the worst cases, 100% of CPU time was spent for GC actions.
+Here you can see that 60% of the time GC wasn't performed at all but 0.1% of the time 100% of CPU time was spent for GC actions.